 There is also some discussion as to whether or not these sweeteners activate the food-reward system that ensures you feel satisfied after eating; hence it may lead to over-eating as the brain seeks to fulfil its needs.

-These include whole fruits and vegetables – particularly higher in fruits such as bananas and mangoes and root veggies such as sweet potato and carrots; these natural sources are also good suppliers of vitamins, minerals, antioxidants and fibre.
+These include whole fruits and vegetables – particularly higher in fruits such as bananas and mangoes and root veggies such as sweet potato and carrots; these natural sources of sugar, whilst sweet are also good suppliers of vitamins, minerals, antioxidants and fibre.

 Fruit juice isn’t the same as whole fruit as it lacks fibre; it has got as much sugar as many classical sugar drinks.
 It is also absorbed very fast so by the time it gets to your stomach your body doesn’t know whether it’s Coca-Cola or orange juice!